 The Bodhisatta was once an ascetic who lived in the Himalayas.
-One time he went down to a village to get salt and vinegar and the people there were so impressed they built a leaf hut for him to stay in.
+One time he went down to a village to get salt and vinegar, and the people there were so impressed they built a leaf hut for him to stay in.

 A hunter from the village kept a partridge in a cage and used it to attract other partridges, which he caught and killed.
-The partridge felt remorse for helping kill other birds and so stopped singing, but when the hunter hit him hard on the head with a piece of bamboo he cried out in pain, drawing in birds just as before.
+The partridge felt remorse for helping kill other birds and so stopped singing, but when the hunter struck him on the head with a piece of bamboo, he cried out in pain, drawing in birds just as before.
 While the hunter had evil intent, the partridge did not, and he wondered whether his actions were sinful and if they would negatively affect his karma.